Knoema/knoema-r-driver/README.md

 2. Error: “dataset.id should be a string.
 Can't be NULL”
     Error: “dataset.id should be a string.
-Can't be double” These errors appear when you use NULL or number  instead dataset's Id.
+Can't be double” These errors appear when you use NULL or number in place of dataset's Id parameter.
 Examples:

     Knoema(NULL)
     Knoema(123)

-3. argument "selection" is missing, with no default This error appears when you set dataset.id, but did not set selection
+3. argument "selection" is missing, with no default This error appears when you set dataset.id, but did not set selection.
 Example:

-    Knoema(‘IMFWEO2017Apr’)
+    Knoema('IMFWEO2017Apr')

-4. Error: “Dimension with id or name *some_name_of_dimension* is not found" This error appears when you use name that doesn't correspond to any existing dimensions' names or ids.
+4. Error: "Dimension with id or name *some_name_of_dimension* is not found" This error appears when you use name that doesn't correspond to any existing dimensions' names or ids.
 Example:

     Knoema('IMFWEO2017Apr', list(dimension_not_exist='914', subject='lp')

-5. Error:  The following dimension(s) are not set: *list of dimensions name*" This error appears when you don't set some dimensions.
+5. Error:  The following dimension(s) are not set: *list of dimensions names*" This error appears when you don't set some dimensions.
 Example: